 Collective advocacy workers

-I am the Midlothian and East Lothian Collective Advocacy Worker for CAPS.
+I am the Education as Advocacy Manager.
 I started working here in October 2014.
 My role is to support groups of people who access Mental Health services Lothian, to highlight issues that are important to people and help them to have their voices heard where decisions are being made in order to bring about positive change.
 I also work with a group of people with experience of trauma who are interested in influencing the set up of Lothian’s new trauma centre – Rivers Centre.
 When I’m not at work I love to spend time with my husband and son, usually doing something outrageous…potentially dangerous but always hugely fun!
 I love singing and dancing and kick box fitness!

 Email address: email@example.com